My 2001 Dodge Ram

 Fast forward to the year 2000.
 I had an assortment of older cars and a crappy beat-to-hell '85 F-150.
 I started thinking about a new truck.
 When I say "new truck" I mean new to me, not brand new.
 Brand new vehicles are economically illogical.
 But then I began to realize that I wasn't going to find what I was looking for on a used car lot.
 My vision was unique.
 The majority of modern trucks on the road are of the popular extended cab / short bed configuration.
 But I wanted the long bed with its greater cargo capacity and larger gas tank.
 And I was going to need to stick with a standard cab to keep the truck affordable and to keep the wheelbase within a reasonable length.
 Moreover, I like the look of the standard cab / long bed configuration.
 Most people opt for 4WD.
 I wanted 2WD as I had no intentions of leaving the asphalt.
 Most people go for an automatic transmission.
 I wanted manual just for the plain fun of it.
 In fact, the manual transmission was at the top of my want list.
 The truck I had in mind was pretty much the exact opposite of what everyone else now buys.

 I ordered my Ram from Fair Oaks Dodge near Vienna, Virginia.
 I ordered it around the middle of January '01 and had it by the end of February.
 My greatest disappointment was that the Ram 1500 could not be had with the big V8 and a manual transmission.
 The fun-factor of a manual couldn't be ignored so I settled for the small V8.
 I regret not getting the sport package and the towing package.
 But I refuse to finance a vehicle and I had a budget to work within.
 I didn't check the fog lamp option, but then changed my mind and ordered the OEM fog lamp kit a few weeks later.
-My wife didn't like my first color choice of bright red so I went with black.
+The wife didn't like my first color choice of bright red so I went with black.
 Most of the truck's trim parts are black so the black paint really makes it all look sleek and uniform.
 In the end I was happy with my choice, but black has to be the worst color for showing dirt and scuffs.

-Truckie's window sticker (Click for larger images).
+Window sticker (Click for larger image).

 The day after I took delivery of the truck I had a Rhino Linings spray-in bed liner installed.
 Then I got a diamond-plate aluminum toolbox.
 The toolbox was a compromise.
 It didn't look all that cool, but I needed the additional enclosed storage since I didn't go with an extended cab truck.
 I decided to continue with the "industrial look" and bought matching running boards and splashguards.
 I also added a Bazooka powered subwoofer to go with the factory stereo.
-One thing that I really dislike about these trucks is the gray plastic trim around the front bumper and fog lights.
+One thing I dislike about these trucks is the gray plastic trim around the front bumper and fog lights.
 No matter what color you order, the trim is always gray.
-What the hell was Dodge thinking?
 I took these three parts to a body shop and had them painted black to match the rest of the truck.

 Of course a pickup truck is always useful for hauling building supplies and furniture and such, but for the first two years I primarily used the truck as my daily commuter.
 Not too practical, but damn fun.
 My place of employment had an underground garage and I found a secluded parking space with a concrete column at each corner.
 The truck was always well protected.